 2. Get green-fingered

 Known for their mood-boosting, concentration-boosting, general-happiness-boosting qualities, plants are the perfect addition to any student bedroom – especially if your budget doesn't extend to a house with a garden.
-Make your room a haven of peace and tranquility by buying couple of cheap as chips plants and popping them in these aesthetic two-toned pots from H&M.
+Make your room a haven of peace and tranquility by buying couple of cheap as chips plants and popping them in these super aesthetic pots from H&M.

 3. Shine a light

 Everyone knows lighting is key.
 Avoid the blinding strip lights that seem to come built into every student house (whoever thought they were a good idea, we’ll never know…) and opt for something more mellow - perfect for when you CBA to tidy up but don’t want to see the mess quite as clearly.
 Drape these quirky fairy lights over your mirror or hang them from your wall - they can also double as a great place to hang photos using these mini wooden pegs.

 I challenge you to find an item of furniture that can’t be improved without some kind of soft furnishing.
 Any worn out armchair can be lifted with these plush velvet cushions and any grimy sofa hidden under a throw, perfect for adding warmth and cosiness when your stingy housemate refuses to turn on the heating come October...